-Exemption for Certain Food Sales: Sales of certain foods, while subject to the State sales and use tax, are exempt from the local sales and use tax if marked "Yes" under this column.
+Exemption for Certain Food Sales: Sales of certain foods are exempt from the local sales and use tax if marked "Yes" under this column.
 Sales of food which are eligible to be purchased with United States Department of Agriculture food stamps come under this exemption.
 This exemption applies to everyone, not just persons using food stamps.